d-maniatakos/MIDI-Zapping/README.md

 ##### Disclaimer

-<sub>This is my first Arduino Project (my first GitHub respository as well) and by no means am I expert in the equipment and terminology used(there may be inaccuracies).
+<sub>This is my first Arduino Project (my first GitHub repository as well) and by no means am I expert in the equipment and terminology used(there may be inaccuracies).
 I cannot guarantee that the connections/resistors used are the best possible.Implement the schematic/code at your own risk!</sub>